ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 2. Public relations section.

 The functions of this section are the preparation of authorized publications and their distribution, the operation of the library, clipping service, translation service, and the printing of enemy trading lists and confidential suspect lists.
-The director of this section represents the War Trade Adminis- tration on the advisory committee of the Public Relations Admin- istration.
+The director of this section represents the War Trade Administration on the advisory committee of the Public Relations Administration.

 ### 3. Field section.